 When Did the Happy Meal Come Out?

 The original circus-themed Happy Meals came out in 1979.
-The toys were McDonald’s themed and children’s book illustrators were hired to make the packaging look like retro lunch pails.
+The toys inside were wallets, stencils, erasers, and other small trinkets printed with the McDonald’s logo.
+Children’s book illustrators were hired to make the boxes look like retro lunch pails.

 - 20th Century Fox